wozeparrot/tinyrwkv/README.md

 - [x] Implement the WKV kernel as a custom function
 - [ ] Implement the backwards of the WKV kernel as a custom function
-- [ ] Optimize more
-- [ ] Add support for the world model and tokenizer
+- [x] Add support for the world model and tokenizer

 ## Dependencies